Potsdam Institute for Climate Impact Research (PIK)

 Recurrence Plot & Quantification

-Build Status commits commits
+Build Status commits SWH commits

 Simple MATLAB functions for calculating recurrence plots and recurrence quantification.